AlexandrosPlessias/ED_Training/README.md

 ED_Training

-This repo used for ED_Training code uploading.
+This persistence used for ED_Training code uploading.